Examples are based on the MLA Handbook, 8th edition.

 Smith, Patrick A. Tim O'Brien: A Critical Companion.
 Greenwood P, 2005.

-Author's name in reference
+Author's Name in Parentheses

 If you do not cite the author's name in your paper, then include both the author's last name and page numbers in parentheses at the end of the sentence.